 Trump, top officials defend response to Russia bounty threat

-WASHINGTON - Criticized for inaction, President Donald Trump and top officials on Wednesday stepped up their defence of the administration's response to intelligence assessments that Russia offered bounties for killing U.S. troops in Afghanistan.
+WASHINGTON -- Criticized for inaction, President Donald Trump and top officials stepped up their defence of the administration's response to intelligence assessments that Russia offered bounties for killing U.S. troops in Afghanistan.
 Trump's national security adviser said he had prepared a list of retaliatory options if the intelligence proved true.

-Trump, meanwhile, called the assessments a “hoax” and insisted anew he hadn't been briefed on them because the intelligence didn't rise to his level.
-However, National Security Adviser Robert O'Brien said both the CIA and Pentagon did pursue the leads and briefed international allies.
+Trump, meanwhile, called the assessments a "hoax" and insisted anew he hadn't been briefed on them because the intelligence didn't rise to his level.
+However, national security adviser Robert O'Brien said the CIA and the Pentagon pursued the leads and briefed international allies.

 At a State Department news conference, Secretary of State Mike Pompeo said the situation was handled "incredibly well" to ensure the safety of U.S. troops.